andrew/nesbitt.io/_posts/2025-12-14-supply-chain-security-tools-for-ruby.md

 - `pkg:gem/rails@7.1.0` (RubyGems)
 - `pkg:github/rails/rails@v7.1.0` (GitHub repo at a tag)

 It's used in SPDX, CycloneDX, and most security tooling.
+PURL recently became [ECMA-427](https://ecma-international.org/publications-and-standards/standards/ecma-427/).

 The gem parses and generates these identifiers, with type-specific validation for ecosystems like conan, cran, and swift.
 Use it as a library: